jwmeidinger/SMRS/README.md

 ### I changed the static files but it's not changing.

 There is two reason this happens.

-One, you need to run this command when you change any static file.
+1. ) You need to run this command when you change any static file.

        \Desktop\SMRS\SMRS>python manage.py collectstatic

-Two, sometimes when using chrome it holds onto the css to load the pages faster and this can be fixed by using incognito or removing them in the chrome settings.
+2. ) Sometimes when using chrome it holds onto the css to load the pages faster and this can be fixed by using incognito or removing them in the Chrome settings.

 ## Documentation and Resources